-A: Past schools attended, up-to-date medical/shot records, previous report cards, test scores, social security number for the applicant, tax returns if applying for variable tuition.
+A: Past schools attended, up-to-date medical/shot records, previous report cards, test scores, social security number for the applicant, and tax returns if applying for variable tuition.

-Q: Are there any on campus resources for speech and occupational therapy?
+Q: Are there any on-campus resources for speech and occupational therapy?

-A: Southfield School is proud to have Janey Macey & Associates – Pediatric Therapy (JM&A) on our campus to meet the needs of our students.
+A: Southfield School is proud to have Janey Macey and Associates – Pediatric Therapy (JM&A) on campus to meet the needs of our students.
 This unique partnership allows us to quickly assist students that can benefit from working with JM&A’s therapists.
 JM&A was established in 2004 and this multidisciplinary clinic offers services of Applied Behavior Analysis (ABA), occupational therapy, and speech therapy.

 Q: What is Variable Tuition?

-A: Variable Tuition is a sliding scale tuition plan based on a financial application and takes into consideration factors such as family size, income, and military status.
+A: Variable Tuition is a sliding-scale tuition plan based on a financial application and takes into consideration factors such as family size, income, and military status.
 As a guide, you can review our tuition ranges here.
 This serves as a guide, actual tuition plans are created on a case-by-case basis following the completion of the application for variable tuition.

 Applicants can get a general idea of their eligibility for Variable Tuition after completing the application online.